mlab817/faqs/src/rice-competitiveness-enhancement-fund-rcef/what-is-the-status-of-rcef-program-implementation.md

 ---
  title: What is the status of RCEF program implementation?

-tags: ["status","rcef","program","implementation"]

  ---

-### Rice Competitiveness Enhancement Fund (RCEF)
+## Rice Competitiveness Enhancement Fund (RCEF)

-## What is the status of RCEF program implementation?
+# What is the status of RCEF program implementation?

  - As of May 2021, of the PhP 30 billion appropriation for the program from 2019 to 2021, PhP 14.5 billion was obligated and PhP 8.2 billion was disbursed.